netsparse/main-site-hugo/content/posts/2023-03/quick-powershell-scripting.md

 ### Moving Files by File Extension

-This is a PowerShell script that moves files of a given file extension from a source directory to a destination directory on the OS.
+This is a PowerShell script that moves files of a given file extension from a source directory to a destination directory on the OS all while promting for user input.

-It prompts the user for input to set the source directory path, the destination directory path, and the file extension to filter files.

 ```powershell
 $sourcePath = Read-Host "Enter the source directory path containing the files to be moved"